[In the Beginning]

 Situated on a significant plot of land, we lived in a big, white, two-story house with black trim.
 There was a generous sized field for crops in the back acreage, and a big red barn that stood to one side of the property.
 Beside the barn stood a chicken coup, that did in fact house chickens one year.
 Unfortunately, our chickens became sick, making that particular endeavor short lived. (literally.)
 A Corral for the horses was located behind the house, while another one was located to the side of the barn.

+I love to learn, and thankfully the lessons were never in short supply.
 My mom also taught my little brother and I that if we dug deep into the garden we could find clay to satisfy our artistic side.
-This was something that we both were very much interested in, indeed.
+This was something that we both were very much interested in, indeed!
 One of my more vivid memories is of my little brother and I sitting on the steps with our feet through the risers working on our clay masterpieces.
-We’d then leave what we created out on the steps to bake in the heat of sun.
+We’d then leave what we created out on the steps to bake in the heat of the sun.

 Our landlord used the field out back for planting potatoes or corn, which grew alternately each year.
 In the years that corn crops grew, we’d play hide-and-seek among the rows; however, during those times when the field stood completely empty was when the real games began.
 This was when my three brothers–two older and one younger–commenced their “dirt-bomb” wars.
 Likely my cousins–on occasion–were also warriors in those great battles.
 I had four cousins, all of whom were male.
 That made me a rose between many thorns, but I was content to tag along with the gang; they were always so very entertaining!